shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 > 	- Apply Idempotent Law
 > 		- $$ (p \vee \sim q)$$

-We can also used Laws of Equivalence to show if two statement are equivalent to each other
+We can also use Laws of Equivalence to show if two statement are equivalent to each other

 >[!example]-
 >Given the statement: $$\sim(p \vee \sim q) \vee (\sim q \wedge \sim p)$$ show that is it equivalent to $$\sim p$$